-The following will be routine attendees at the Committee's meetings: a) Director of Finance (or a suitable deputy, as appropriate) b) Associate Director of Governance (or a suitable deputy, as appropriate) c) Internal Audit d) External Audit Other officers may be invited to attend meetings when the Committee is discussing areas of risk or operation that fall within their areas of responsibility.
-This will include: The Chief Executive being invited to attend, at least annually, to discuss with the Committee the process for assurance that supports the annual governance statement. f) The Local Counter Fraud Specialist being invited to attend at least twice per year.
-The Chair of the ICB will also be invited to attend one meeting each year to gain further assurance regarding the effectiveness of the ICB's governance arrangements. hair and The Board will appoint a Non-Executive Director who has eputy qualifications, expertise or experience to enable them to lead on finance and audit matters to be Chair of the Committee.
-In the event of the Chair being unable to attend all or part of the meeting, a replacement from within the Committee's membership will be nominated to deputise for that meeting. uorum The Committee will be quorate with a minimum of two members present.
+The Committee's membership will be comprised of three Non-Executive Directors of the Board.
+Between them, the members will possess knowledge, skills and experience in accounting, risk management, internal, external audit; and technical or specialist issues pertinent to the ICB's business.
+The Chair of the ICB cannot be a member of the Committee.
+Attendees The following will be routine attendees at the Committee's meetings: a) Executive Director of Finance (or a suitable deputy, as appropriate) b) Director of Corporate Affairs (or a suitable deputy, as appropriate) c) Internal Audit d) External Audit Other officers may be invited to attend meetings when the Committee is discussing areas of risk or operation that fall within their areas of responsibility.
+This will include: e) The Chief Executive being invited to attend, at least annually, to discuss with the Committee the process for assurance that supports the annual governance statement. f) The Local Counter Fraud Specialist being invited to attend at least twice per year.
+The Chair of the ICB will also be invited to attend one meeting each year to gain further assurance regarding the effectiveness of the ICB's governance arrangements.
+5. Chair and deputy The Board will appoint a Non-Executive Director who has qualifications, expertise or experience to enable them to lead on finance and audit matters to be Chair of the Committee.
+The Vice-Chair of the ICB cannot be Chair of the Committee.
+In the event of the Chair being unable to attend all or part of the meeting, a replacement from within the Committee's membership will be nominated to deputise for that meeting.
+6. Quorum The Committee will be quorate with a minimum of two members present.
 If any Committee member has been disqualified from participating in the discussion and/or decision-making for an item on the agenda, by reason of a declaration of a conflict of interest, then that individual shall no longer count towards the quorum.
-If the quorum has not been reached, then the meeting may proceed if those attending agree, but no decisions may be taken. ecision- aking rangements Committee members will seek to reach decisions by consensus where possible.
-If a consensus agreement cannot be reached, then the item will be escalated to the Board for a decision. eeting rangements The Committee will meet no less than six times per year at appropriate times in the reporting and audit cycle.
-The Head of Internal Audit and representatives from external audit have a right of direct access to the Chair of the Committee and may request a meeting if they consider that one is necessary.
-The Committee will meet privately with the internal and external auditors at least once during the year. ecision- aking rangements
+If the quorum has not been reached, then the meeting may proceed if those attending agree, but no decisions may be taken.
+7. Decision- making arrangements Committee members will seek to reach decisions by consensus where possible.
+If a consensus agreement cannot be reached, then the item will be escalated to the Board for a decision.

+The Committee will meet no less than six times per year at appropriate times in the reporting and audit cycle.